bifurcationkit/BifurcationKitDocs.jl/docs/src/plotting.md

 ### Choosing Variables

-You can select which variables to plot using the keyword argument `vars`:
+You can select which variables to plot using the keyword argument `vars`, for example:

 ```julia
 plot(br, vars = (:param, :x))
 ```
-The available symbols are `:param, :sol, :itnewton, :ds, :theta, :step` and:
+The available symbols are `:param, :sol, :itnewton, :ds, :theta, :step`,... and:

 - `x` if `recordFromSolution` (see [`continuation`](@ref)) returns a `Number`.
 - `x1, x2,...` if `recordFromSolution` returns a `Tuple`.
 - the keys of the `NamedTuple` returned by `recordFromSolution`.

+The available symbols are provided by calling `propertynames(br.branch)`.

 ### Plotting directly using the field names